liferay/clay/clayui.com/content/docs/css-framework/page-examples/table-view-template.md

 			</div>
 		</form>
 		<div class="alert alert-warning">
 			Because of the dynamic nature of content in tables, we left it to the developer to size and align columns inside tables.
-Add a unique class to each column and use min-width / max-width to space the tables to your specific requirements.
+Add a unique class to each column, and use min-width / max-width to space the tables to your specific requirements.
 		</div>
 		<div class="table-responsive">
 			<table class="show-quick-actions-on-hover table table-autofit table-nowrap table-list">